njitvjk/Projectpython_3/readme.md

 #### Vedio
 https://youtu.be/l-TNMeY0jc0

-Note: Please skip few seconds when we see pytest.Linting took some minutes.last few minutes shows coverage and test passing
+Note: Please skip few seconds when we see pytest.Linting took some minutes.last few seconds show coverage and test passing

 #### Screenshots